sleeyax/pms-android/README.md

 ## FAQ
 **Why is this apps so big (100 MB)?**

-Because PMS is built with NodeJS - and android doesn't support NodeJS natively - the whole Node runtime has to be packed with the application.
+Because PMS is built with NodeJS - and android doesn't support NodeJS natively - the whole Node runtime must be bundled with the application.
 That by itself is +- 50 MB already.
-The remaining megabytes are a result of all dependenices that need to be packed as well.
+The remaining megabytes are a result of all dependenices that need to be bundled as well.

 **Addon X is not working?!**